chaos-polymtl/lethe/doc/source/parameters/cfd/cfd.rst

 .. note::
   Two phase simulations require that ``set VOF = true`` in the Multiphysics subsection.
 By convention, air is usually the ``fluid 0`` and the other fluid of interest is the ``fluid 1``.

-For two phase, the properties are defined for each fluid.
+For two phases, the properties are defined for each fluid.
 Default values are:

 .. code-block:: text